 Stress Clinical Services and Research / Yale Stress Center

-The Stress Center Clinical Services and Research placement aims to provide interns with a comprehensive experience in evaluating and treating stress related disorders, using a range of therapeutic approaches, as well as a closely mentored experience in developing and testing hypotheses related to stress, health, and/or addictive behaviors.
-Fellows are exposed to intensive training in stress reduction techniques, such as meditation, biofeedback, breathing exercises, and gentle yoga.
+The Stress Center Clinical Services and Research placement aims to provide fellows with a comprehensive experience in evaluating and treating stress related disorders, using a range of therapeutic approaches and a solid biopsychosocial framework, as well as a closely mentored experience in developing and testing hypotheses related to stress, health, and/or addictive behaviors.
+Fellows are exposed to intensive training in stress reduction techniques, such as meditation, biofeedback, breathing exercises, and gentle yoga, in addition to training and exposure to cognitive, behavioral, dialectical and acceptance based therapies.

 This track consists of a single twelve-month placement within the Stress Center Clinical and Research settings.